For Senior Subject Course Selection information please click here

 Equipment Required: Access to own device, with keyboard and refill for note taking.
 NOTE: Although it is NOT a requirement (as we have sufficient editing computers in the department), students can edit on their laptops, provided they have Adobe Premiere Pro installed.
 Parents/Caregivers must check that the laptop is capable of running this programme if a student intends to use their device to edit.

-Course Title: Level 1 Music
+Course Title: Year 11 Music

 Assessment

-91091 | 3 | Demonstrate ensemble skills through performing a piece of music as a member of a group | 4 | 1 performance | No | No | Internal | Group peform |
+AS91272 | Making Music 2.3 | Demonstrate ensemble skills by performing a substantial piece of music as a member of a group | 4 | Internal | Performance |

 Costs: None